ABOUT BNDL ARCHITECTURE

 Principal Architect & Founding Partner

-Danielle spent over a decade at Gehry Partners as an Associate and Project Designer, leading major cultural projects in France for the LVMH Foundation, multiple concert hall designs, as well as work in the Middle East and on Meta’s (Facebook) creative offices.
+Danielle is a licensed Architect in the state of California.
+She spent over a decade at Gehry Partners as an Associate and Project Designer, leading major cultural projects in France for the LVMH Foundation, multiple concert hall designs, as well as work in the Middle East and on Meta’s (Facebook) creative offices.
 Danielle holds a Master of Architecture from Yale University and a Bachelor of Architecture from the University of Florida, where she graduated Magna Cum Laude.

 Kaveh Arbab, AIA